SPGryphons/GryphonCTF2018-Challenges/challenges/programming/TooTedious/README.md

 ## Solution
 Optical Character Recognition aka OCR is a widely used technology that translate text in images into machine readable text.

-Instead of typing each letter out manually,we can use OCR to convert the card numbers into machine readable text.
+Instead of typing each letter out manually,use OCR(online/offline) software to translate the card numbers into machine readable text.

-All the card numbers are encrypted with a simple caeser shift of 8 and can be decrypted the same way.
+Decrypt all the card numbers with a ceaser shift of 8 to find the flag.

 ### Flag
 `GCTF{COMPU73R_3Y3}`